roboticsleeds/openrave-apc/README.md

 The script also provide a functionality to export a randomise environment to a static XML file.

-# Credits
+# References
-- Thanks to *Arjun Singh, Karthik Narayan, Ben Kehoe, Sachin Patil, Ken Goldberg* and *Pieter Abbeel* from the *Robot Learning Lab, UC Berkeley* for the Objects/Products KinBodies [http://rll.berkeley.edu/amazon_picking_challenge/](http://rll.berkeley.edu/amazon_picking_challenge/).
+- **Objects/Products KinBodies:** Thanks to *Arjun Singh, Karthik Narayan, Ben Kehoe, Sachin Patil, Ken Goldberg* and *Pieter Abbeel* from the *Robot Learning Lab, UC Berkeley*: [http://rll.berkeley.edu/amazon_picking_challenge/](http://rll.berkeley.edu/amazon_picking_challenge/).
-- For the *Kiva Pod* (shelf) thanks to [http://pwurman.org/amazonpickingchallenge/2015/gazebo_pod.shtml?](http://pwurman.org/amazonpickingchallenge/2015/gazebo_pod.shtml?).
+- **Kiva Pod (Shelf):** Thanks to [http://pwurman.org/amazonpickingchallenge/2015/gazebo_pod.shtml?](http://pwurman.org/amazonpickingchallenge/2015/gazebo_pod.shtml?).

 # Contributors
 This work was developed by the Robotics Lab in the School of Computing at the University of Leeds.
-This work is developed and maintained by [Rafael Papallas](https://github.com/papallas).
+This work is initially developed and maintained by [Rafael Papallas](https://github.com/papallas).